Carbon Neutral Finland 2035

 The emission reduction targets in the Climate Change Act are based on the recommendations of the Finnish Climate Change Panel.
 The emission reduction targets are -60% by 2030, -80% by 2040 and at least -90% but aiming at -95% by 2050, compared to the levels in 1990.

 An annual way of monitoring the development of Finland’s emissions and progress towards emission reduction targets is the Annual Climate Report.
-The latest release is from June 2025.
-The findings of the Annual Climate Report are based on instant preliminary data from Statistics Finland.
-This data will be revised in the coming months.
+The latest release is from June 2026.
+The findings of the Annual Climate Report are based on preliminary data from Statistics Finland.

 Key findings:

-- The land use sector (LULUCF) was a net source of emissions in 2024, with 13.5 million tonnes of CO2-equivalent.
-Net emissions from the land use sector were around +13 Mt CO2-eq.
+• The land use sector (LULUCF) was a net source of emissions in 2025 with 9.4 million tonnes of CO2-equivalent.
+Emissions from this sector nevertheless fell by 3% compared with the previous year.

-- In total, Finland’s net greenhouse gas emissions – the difference between the emissions and the carbon sinks that absorb them – fell slightly in 2024.
+• In total, Finland’s net greenhouse gas emissions – the difference between the emissions and the carbon sinks that absorb them – fell by 6% in 2025.

 Key policy measures to achieve the government’s climate targets